-Investments, which include equity securities, government securities, mutual funds and alternative investments, are carried at fair value.
+Investments, which may include equity securities, government securities, mutual funds and alternative investments, are carried at fair value.
 Unrealized gains and losses are included in the Statement of Activities and Changes in Net Assets.
-Investment earnings restricted by a donor are reported as increases in unrestricted net assets if the restrictions are met (either by passage of time or by use) in the reporting period in which the earnings are recognized.
+Investment earnings that have been restricted by a donor are reported as increases in unrestricted net assets if the restrictions are met (either by passage of time or by use) in the reporting period in which the earnings are recognized.